 Gaia: an investment opportunity

 Property in Vila Gaia is attractive to buyers, as prices are, for the most part, affordable.
 The average residential price for a property in Vila Nova de Gaia was €1,791/m2 in 2020.
-In Porto, on the opposite side of the river, the average residential price for a property was €3,328/m2.
+For Porto real estate, on the opposite side of the river, the average residential price for a property was €3,328/m2.

 Gaia- luxury real estate